AlexLandau/gradle-linear-iorses-add-repro/README.md

 # gradle-linear-iorses-add-repro

-This repo reproduces a performance issue with Gradle's `IterationOrderRetainingSetElementSource` collection in 6.x and 7.0 in which the `add` operation takes a linear amount of time, because it is iterating over each element of the set in order to check if the element is already present.
+This repo reproduces a performance issue with Gradle's `IterationOrderRetainingSetElementSource` collection in 6.x and 7.0 in which the `add` operation takes a linear amount of time, because it [iterates over each element of the set in order to check if the element is already present](https://github.com/gradle/gradle/blob/v6.8.3/subprojects/core/src/main/java/org/gradle/api/internal/collections/IterationOrderRetainingSetElementSource.java#L50).
 This means adding N elements to the set takes O(N^2) time.
 I'd expect this collection to have O(1) `add` operations like a `LinkedHashSet`.

 As shown in the additional test tasks, this affects the performance of adding a large number of dependency constraints to a configuration.